HRI is a leader in documenting and disseminating information on human rights; inspiring education, advocacy and dialogue in Canada and beyond.

 Hazel Postma, Vice-Chairman

-Hazel Postman is the Associate Vice President Advancement & Alumni Relations at Douglas College, British Columbia.
+Hazel Postma is the Associate Vice President Advancement & Alumni Relations at Douglas College, British Columbia.
 Before moving into post-secondary, she was Executive Director of Eagle Ridge Hospital Foundation and prior to that worked as an editor, journalist and free-lance writer on newspapers and magazines throughout BC.

 She has a lifelong interest in human rights and has been a member and volunteer with Amnesty International Canada for 25 years.